United States Navy: Mission

-U.S. Navy training manuals state that the mission of the U.S. Armed Forces is "to be prepared to conduct prompt and sustained combat operations in support of the national interest."
+U.S. Navy training manuals state that the overall mission of the armed forces is "to be prepared to conduct prompt and sustained combat operations in support of the national interest."
 The Navy's five enduring functions are: sea control, power projection, deterrence, maritime security, and sealift.

 History

 Origins

 The Navy was rooted in the colonial seafaring tradition, which produced a large community of sailors, captains, and shipbuilders.
 In the early stages of the American Revolutionary War, Massachusetts had its own Massachusetts Naval Militia.
 The rationale for establishing a national navy was debated in the Second Continental Congress.
 Supporters argued that a navy would protect shipping, defend the coast, and make it easier to seek support from foreign countries.
 Detractors countered that challenging the British Royal Navy, then the world's preeminent naval power, was a foolish undertaking.
 Commander in Chief George Washington resolved the debate when he commissioned the ocean-going schooner USS Hannah to interdict British merchantmen and reported the captures to the Congress.
 On 13 October 1775, the Continental Congress authorized the purchase of two vessels to be armed for a cruise against British merchantmen; this resolution created the Continental Navy and is considered the first establishment of the U.S. Navy.
 The Continental Navy achieved mixed results; it was successful in a number of engagements and raided many British merchant vessels, but it lost twenty-four of its vessels and at one point was reduced to two in active service.
 In August 1785, after the Revolutionary War had drawn to a close, Congress had sold Alliance, the last ship remaining in the Continental Navy due to a lack of funds to maintain the ship or support a navy.

 In 1972, the Chief of Naval Operations, Admiral Elmo Zumwalt, authorized the Navy to celebrate its birthday on 13 October to honor the establishment of the Continental Navy in 1775.